Tuesday, November 11, 2025

 You would see W walking south on Congress Avenue, towards the river, headed in the direction of the Elephant Room actually, but not for the booze.
 But because his campaign headquarters for president was in the building next door to the club.
 Next door to the club that was my bar, actually, not that there’s anything wrong with that, the old Austin was a small town in every sense of the word.

-If it was early in the campaign before the Secret Service was all over him he might be walking alone, or so it seemed, because there was almost certainly a plainclothes guy in a car and on foot.
-If you watched the future President of the United States go into his campaign office and you kept watching the door, or so it is said?
+If it was early in the campaign before the Secret Service was all over him the Governor might be walking alone, or so it seemed, because there was almost certainly a plainclothes guy in a car and on foot.
+Governor Clements for example always had the same black state trooper in civilian clothes at his side when he was exposed to the public, even the press.
+Anyway if you watched Governor Bush, the soon-to-be President of the United States, go into his campaign office and you kept watching the door, or so it is said?
 This is a great anecdote even if it's not true—but it is true.
-A few minutes later you might have seen a less familiar figure follow W into the building.
+A few minutes later you might have seen a less familiar white guy follow W into the building.
 Michael Dell.

 Yeah, that Michael Dell, the computer guy.